baidu/san-website/source/_posts/en/tutorial/data-method.md

 San provides a number of methods on components' data.
 You can retrieve data via `.get()` method and modify data via `.set()`, `.splice()` methods, views will be updated automatically.

-`Note`: You may ask why do we have to use these methods instead of manipulate data directly?
+`Note`: You may ask why do we have to use these methods instead of manipulating data directly?
 That's because the [defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) API is still not fully supported by major browsers in China and we prefer non-invasive ways to implement data binding.
 As a result, you have to use the methods provided by San in order to get the views updated automatically.

 Initialization
 -----